-On June 11, 2018, the Company entered into a Royalty Transfer Agreement with the charitable foundations of two of its investors (MPM Oncology Charitable Foundation, Inc. and UBS Optimus Foundation), which requires it to pay a royalty equal to 1% percent of its net product sales each year within 120 days following each year end.
+On June 11, 2018, the Company entered into a Royalty Transfer Agreement with the charitable foundations of two of its investors (MPM Oncology Charitable Foundation, Inc. and UBS Optimus Foundation), which requires it to pay a royalty equal to a total of 1% percent of its net product sales each year within 120 days following each year end.
 Such agreement was entered into as a result of the capital contributions received from the investors.
-As the Company has no product sales to date, no royalties were owed to these charitable foundations as of June 30, 2020.
+As the Company has no product sales to date, no royalties were owed to these charitable foundations as of March 31, 2021.